jordanhenshaw/alva_sorcerer_docs/docs/source/school_mode.rst

    :alt: School Mode
    :width: 400px

 Find this in either settings panel, either in the Shader Editor (node editor) or in the sequencer.
-The password is “Halyna Hutchins”, a symbol of the importance of safety in the entertainment industry.
+The password is "password123".